vidispine/hull-vidispine-addon/hull-vidispine-addon/README.md

 Parameters:

 _PARENT_CONTEXT_: The Helm charts global context

 _COMPONENT_: The component to create the ConfigMap data for

 Usage:

 To add all defined ConfigMaps for a _COMPONENT_, this function traverses the _COMPONENT_ in `hull.config.specific.components` and adds all `mounts.configmap`'s contents defined to the volume.
 It also adds all ConfigMaps defined as physical files which are stored under the `files/_COMPONENT_/mounts/configmap` folders.
+Lastly, any file defined in `files/common/mounts/configmap` is added in case a file key of the same name is not yet defined in the configmap.

 ### hull.vidispine.addon.library.component.ingress.rules

 Parameters:

 _PARENT_CONTEXT_: The Helm charts global context

 _COMPONENTS_: The `component`s from `hull.config.specific.components` as a comma-separated list.
 The input values need to be lowercase seperated with '-' (kebapcase) and are converted to the URI keys by making them camelCase.

 _ENDPOINT_: The endpoint for which the URIs created from _COMPONENTS_ are all defined

 _PORTNAME_: The name of the port that is targeted, defaults to "http" if not set

 _SERVICENAME_: The name of the service that is targeted

 _PATHTYPE_: The pathType value of field, defaults to `ImplementationSpecific` if not provided

 _STATIC_SERVICENAME_: Set `staticName` on service name accordingly, default is false

 Usage: